benmurphyy/ESP32-C6_ESP-IDF_COMPONENTS/components/peripherals/owb/esp_ds18b20/README.md

     └── ds18b20.c
 ```
 ## Basic Example
 Once a driver instance is instantiated the sensor is ready for usage as shown in the below example.
-This basic implementation of the driver utilizes default configuration settings and makes a measurement request from the sensor at user defined interval and prints the results.
+This basic implementation of the driver utilizes default configuration settings and makes a measurement request from the sensor at a user defined interval and prints the results.

 ```
 #include <ds18b20.h>